thoughtworks/epirust/README.md

     - The travel plan, which defines a matrix containing the daily travellers from one region to another.
     You can take a look at the `orchestrator/config` directory for examples of the configuration.
 2. Start Kafka.
 The engines and orchestrator will communicate using Kafka.
 (The topics should be created automatically when the first messages are sent).
 3. Start the engines.
 If there are n regions in the config, n engines should be started with the name specified in the config.
-E.g. `./epirust-engine -d -i [engine-name]`, where `epirust-engine` is the engine binary.
+E.g. `./epirust-engine -d -i [engine-name]`, where `epirust-engine` is the engine-app binary.
 4. Start the orchestrator, pointing to the config file.
 E.g. `./epirust-orchestrator -c [path_to_config]`.
 The simulation should now start.

 It will generate output CSV and JSON files which you can use to for analysis and charting.